-Since El-Sisi, as the army chief, pushed his predecessor, Muhamed Mursi, from office in 2013, thousands of Egyptians have died in political violence.
+Since El-Sisi, as the army chief, pushed his predecessor, Mohamed Mursi, from office in 2013, thousands of Egyptians have died in political violence.
 At least 20,000 have been arrested and more than 1,000 have been sentenced to death in mass trials, with most punishments later commuted to life imprisonment.
 Those targeted by authorities were mainly members or supporters of Mursi’s Muslim Brotherhood.
 The winner of every regional and national election between 2011 and El-Sisi’s ascent, the Brotherhood was labeled terrorist and banned.
 El-Sisi’s regime has expanded its authority with decrees, for instance formalizing the army’s role in internal security.
 Parliamentary elections expected in March were indefinitely delayed after a court deemed districting rules flawed.
 The public appears to have largely accepted the return to authoritarianism.
 Protests were muted when a court dismissed criminal charges against Hosni Mubarak, the dictator who provoked the 2011 revolution.
 El-Sisi managed to reduce fuel subsidies, which have long burdened the government, and increase some taxes without sparking unrest.
 The relative calm, despite sporadic terrorist attacks, produced signs of economic recovery in the second half of 2014 that gave way to recent indications of stress.
 In March, companies from the Gulf Arab states pledged to make large investments in Egypt.
 Their governments, on whose aid Egypt has relied, are eager to see El-Sisi succeed against the Brotherhood, which they also see as a threat.